All Episodes

 So surgeons have become murderers.

-I mean there is a there's just a technical challenge in the procurement of a heart from someone who is alive and like walking around.
+I mean, there is a there is just a technical challenge in the procurement of a heart from someone who is alive and like walking around.

-Like you can't kill kill them so that they're like their heart stops beating because then the heart will not resuscitate you know in the host.
+Like you can't kill them so that their heart stops beating because then the heart will not resuscitate in the host.

-What I'm saying is there's not really another way to do um heart transplants from executive prisoners.
+What I'm saying is there's not really another way, even theoretically, to do heart transplants from executed prisoners.

-So the way that it could be done theoretically is somehow the judicial system is able to conduct an execution that um is a a brain death execution.
+So the way that it could be done theoretically is somehow the judicial system is able to conduct an execution that is a brain death execution.

 That is highly logistically complex.